rdkcentral/firebolt-apis/requirements/specifications/general/capabilities/capabilities.md

 If a method lists more than one Capability for a role, then it may specify that those capabilities are either all required, any combination of them is required, or one and only one is required.
-This is done by setting the `x-uses-operator` value to either `allOf`, `anyOf`, or `oneOf`.
+The platform **MUST parse any `x-uses-operator` values which will have values of either `allOf`, `anyOf`, or `oneOf`.
 This value defaults to `allOf` if not specified.
 An example of this is an API to find and pair remotes, regardless of which connection protocol is needed.
-This API requires `anyOf bluetooth:scan`, `rf4ce:scan`, `wifi:scan`.
+This API requires `anyOf` `bluetooth:scan`, `rf4ce:scan`, `wifi:scan`.
 If one or more of these capabilities is available (and permitted) then the API will execute using the available and permitted protocols.
+The same pattern applies to `x-manages-operator`.
+The `x-provides` extension only supports a single capability, so this pattern does not extend to providers.

 If a method *requires* a capability, and that capability requires a user grant that the App does not have, then the platform **MUST** block and